ArduPilot/ardupilot_wiki/plane/source/docs/fpv-plane.rst

 Then check all the other flight modes one by one.
 Check FS behaviour also.

 At this point the plane should be flyable and well trimmed.
 Now you can explore all the other features of Ardupilot and tweak your setup to personal preferences.
-If you elect to use AUTOTUNE, be sure to read its `documentation <automatic-tuning-with-autotune>`__ thoroughly.
+If you elect to use AUTOTUNE, be sure to read its `documentation <automatic-tuning-with-autotune.html>`__ thoroughly.
 Failing to run the autotune procedures as recommended bears the risk to decrease , rather than increase, your airframe's flight handling characteristics.

 Mind that the default settings do work fairly well for most standard sized aircraft.